gkarat/event-guide-engine/cli/README.md

 This will:

-1. Clone the Event Guide app template
+1. Clone the Event Guide app template (only `/app` directory)
-2. Initialize git with upstream remote
+2. Initialize git with upstream remote configured for subtree tracking
-3. Create version tracking file
+3. Copy version tracking file

+The scaffold sets up git subtree tracking so updates only pull changes from the `/app` directory, not `/cli` or root files.

 After scaffolding, you need to: